Guide for First-Year Students

 Connect with Biology in two ways:

-1. The Biology Majors Union email listserv is open to students at Duke with an interest in Biology.
-It's used both by the Biology Majors Union to spread the word about their events and activities, and for the Biology Undergraduate Studies Office to notify students about job opportunities, courses of interest, seminars, summer research programs, etc.
+1. The Biology Majors email listserv is open to students at Duke with an interest in Biology.
+Sign up to receive info about job opportunities, STEM-focused student organizations, courses of interest, seminars, summer research programs, etc.

-To subscribe to the listserv (use your Duke email address):
+To subscribe to the listserv (Duke email addresses only):

-Send an email to sympa@duke.edu.
-Leave the subject line blank.
-For your message, type subscribe biomajors.
-Do not include any other text or a signature file.
-Or, you can visit the list's home page at <https://lists.duke.edu/sympa/info/biomajors> and click to request to be added.
-Requests are approved manually so you won't be joined instantaneously.
+Visit the list's home page at <https://lists.duke.edu/sympa/info/biomajors> and click to request to be added.
+Requests are approved manually so you won't be added instantaneously.
 If you run into any problems subscribing yourself to the list, please contact Jill Foster, at jill.foster@duke.edu.

 See what some of our current students are accomplishing and get information about courses and biology-related opportunities.